 The Domestic Abuse Act came into force in 2021.
 The Act introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
+Types of domestic abuse include

+- intimate partner violence

+- abuse by family members

+- teenage relationship abuse

+- child to parent abuse

-Types of domestic abuse include between family members.
+Staff should be aware that all children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 Experiencing domestic abuse can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

-- o intimate partner violence

-- o abuse by family members

-- o teenage relationship abuse

-- o child to parent abuse

-Staff should be aware that all children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs

-The DSL and Deputy DSL should be notified of Domestic Abuse incidents where the police have been called and that involve young people under their jurisdiction, and they will take appropriate action to ensure children/vulnerable adults are kept safe.
+The DSL should be notified of Domestic Abuse incidents where the police have been called and that involve young people under their jurisdiction, and they will take appropriate action to ensure children/vulnerable adults are kept safe.